 The construction jobs from the two design options (CCNM Design Option and Refined CCNM Design Option) are shown in Table 3.18-9.
-There would be no change in the estimated number of construction jobs under the CCNM Design Option.
-However, the Refined CCNM Design Option would result in an additional 6,800 jobs, 3,500 of which would be direct jobs in the construction industry.
-These jobs would only be generated when construction occurs for the alignments associated with the Refined CCNM Design Option, which is in the Keene area, and therefore these jobs have not been spread over the entire construction period.
-The additional jobs for the Refined CCNM Design Option would be in addition to the jobs generated by the alternatives.
+These jobs would only be generated when construction occurs for the alignments associated with the design options which are in the Keene area, therefore these jobs have not been spread over the entire construction period.
+The jobs for the design options would be in addition to the jobs generated by the alternatives.